nf-core/sarek/doc/KI_retreat_abstract_2016.md

 ### (Pelin Akan, Teresita Diaz de Ståhl, Jesper Eisfeldt, Szilveszter Juhos, Malin Larsson, Björn Nystedt, Pall Olason, Monica Nistér, Max Käller)

 One of the most prominent usage of NGS is whole genome sequencing (WGS).
-At SciLifeLab with the available infrastructure it is possible to produce data for normal and tumor sample pairs in a couple of days.
+The National Genomics Infrastructure at SciLifeLab is today providing WGS and germ line variant analysis.
 However, building a robust and reliable bioinformatics workflow to find somatic mutations is challenging: tumor samples are heterogeneous, likely contain structural variants and multiple sub-clones besides the normal tissue.

 We are presenting our workflow that is designed to analyze WGS tumor/normal data in a high-throughput environment.
 The framework is based on the Nextflow